matthewdowney/javauto/README.md

+#Deprecation Notice
+Javauto is no longer maintained at this respository.
+We have moved things over to [a repository on our organization account](http://github.com/Javauto/javauto-core)

 #Javauto
 Javauto is a programming language for automation.
 Derived from Java, it is a cross platform alternative to something like AutoIt.